 Brown spots (pigmented lesions) are caused by a proliferation of melanocytes or an increased deposition of melanin in the dermis and/or epidermis.
 Melanocytes are the cells that manufacture melanin, which is the dark pigment in skin.
 Most of us have some pigmented lesions in one form or another.
 They include brown spots (lentigines), freckles (ephileds), moles (nevi) or birthmarks, Dermatosis Papulosis Nigra (small black marks primarily seen on people of Asian or African descent).
 Different lesions require different lasers and number of treatments.
-Your doctor will help you chose the best treatment.
+Dr. Suzanne Kilmer of the Laser & Skin Surgery Center will help you chose the best treatment.

 Brown Spots Treatment Results

 Call Today To Learn More About Brown Spot Treatments In Sacramento

 Please contact Laser & Skin Surgery Center of Northern California at 916.456.0400 for more information and to schedule a consultation.
 We are located in East Sacramento, minutes from Downtown Sacramento, Roseville, Folsom, Davis, Elk Grove and El Dorado Hills.